The World is in You

 - Microbiome research: Associate Professor Mani Arumugam

 The project is also connected to a number of ongoing research projects; Body Time (PI Louise Whiteley, postdoc Kristin Stirling); Metabolic Objects (Assistant Professor Martin Grünfeld), and Microbes on the Mind (PI Louise Whiteley), funded by a Velux Foundation core group grant.
-Researchers from these projects will participate in the exhibition research and curation, and feature within event programmes.
+Researchers from these projects have participated in the exhibition research and curation, developed new collaborative artworks, and will feature within the exhibition’s event programmes.

-Alongside the scientific collaborators, the project will work with a series of high-profile Danish cultural and media partners, including Politiken, Golden Days, Bloom Festival, Folkeuniversitetet, and Cinemateket.
-The exhibition venue and media partners will greatly expand our presence on the national cultural scene, supporting future expansion plans.
+Alongside the exhibition collaborators, the project is also resulting in a series of high-profile Danish cultural and media partners, including articles published in Politiken, events at Golden Days and Bloom Festival featuring CBMR scientists, and film screenings at The Danish National Film Institute.
+The exhibition venue – one of the most prominent contemporary art spaces in Denmark – and these high profile media partners will greatly expand our presence on the national cultural scene, supporting future development plans.

 As the title suggests, The World is in You takes its point of departure in the connectedness of body and environment, with a particular emphasis on how larger, ultimately planetary, structures shape and influence the fundamental structures and day-to-day life of the body.
 The notion that body and environment are connected has a deep significance and broad public interest in the beginning of the 21st century: We see and experience how we are changing the planet around us, and there is an increased interest in how those changes are affecting our bodies in return.
 We are experiencing the realities of our connectedness both ‘downwards’ to the microcosmic world of bacteria, fungi, viruses and other microorganisms living on and in our bodies, ‘sideways’ as traces of the substances we use and consume echo in our physiology, as well as ‘upwards’ to the macrocosmic planetary structures that support our very existence.
 The project thus takes a wider, philosophical view of basic metabolic science and the deep cultural issues it speaks to, but grounded in knowledge and communication of the molecular workings of the body.

 Alongside the thematic content, the project is also an experiment in ways of engaging the public with complex basic biomedical science.
 It asks: How can we best engage an audience in complex science that is still ‘in process’, rather than engaging them in specific, fixed results?
 How can we simplify without dumbing down, and how can we bring out hidden assumptions for debate?
 Such questions are a focus within the contemporary science communication literature, and this project aims to contribute new examples and analyses to the field.
 Sustained encounters with complexity are a pathway to strengthen the debate against the many forces clamoring for the rejection of well-founded, nuanced science in favor of quick fixes.
 In an age of fake news, fast fads, science skepticism, climate change denial and much more, there is an increasing need for creating spaces in which a broad audience can meet and discuss science as it unfolds.
-The World is in You is focused on creating such spaces and such encounters.
+The World is in You is focused on creating such spaces and such encounters, placing science alongside art and history as a mutually enriching tapestry of forms of knowledge.
 Collaboration across disciplines is fundamental to the project – affecting not only public audiences but also project participants from the museum, center, and other stakeholder groups.

-The project is built on a 4.6 million DKK grant from the Novo Nordisk Foundation’s thematic program for innovative science communication and debate on science and technology.
-Further funding to support artists commissions and collaborations is in the process of being raised.
+The project is built on a 4.6 million DKK grant from the Novo Nordisk Foundation’s thematic program for innovative science communication and debate on science and technology, and is further supported by the Velux Foundation, Bikuben Fonden, Beckett Fonden, Aage og Johanne Louis-Hansens Fond and the Direktør Esben og hustru Tanja Neergaard Dinesens Fond.